 HIPAA rules do “not assume the task of certifying software and off-the-shelf products” (p.
 8352 of the Final Security Rule) neither do they set criteria for or accredit independent agencies that do HIPAA certifications.
 This means no video software vendor can claim “full compliance or certification” to these acts.

 It’s also important to understand what IVS and VALT is and is NOT.

 VALT is an ‘on premise’ video solution.
 This means that the data lives in the client data center where it can be under the control of the security procedures of the client’s network term.

 IVS does NOT require access to any video files and thus protected health or educational records.
 Even when performing support or upgrade services IVS does not require access to patient or student specific data.
 IVS does NOT maintain an active connection to any VALT server and such a connection can only be initiated, authorized and supervised by client personnel.

 With these important distinctions in mind IVS would generally NOT be considered a ‘Business Associate’ but rather a ‘software vendor’.
 That stated, IVS is willing to review any BAA, NDA or security audit documents.

 Since certain information about students and patients can be contained in video files maintained by VALT we take data security and compliance very seriously.
-IVS has developed specific features and system architecture to ensure no unauthorized person gains access to data protected under HIPPA and/or FERPA.
-The HIPPA Security Rule has 3 important types of safeguards detailed below.
+IVS has developed specific features and system architecture to ensure no unauthorized person gains access to data protected under HIPAA and/or FERPA.
+The HIPAA Security Rule has 3 important types of safeguards detailed below.